makeonteam/template-next-cross/README.md

   - **Mobile App**: Uses Capacitor to convert the web app into native mobile applications, supporting iOS and Android.
 - **Modern Frontend**: Adopts popular technology stacks such as React, TypeScript, Tailwind CSS, and Shadcn/ui.
 - **Code Quality**: Integrates Biome for code linting and formatting (Prettier is mainly used for Tailwind class sorting).
+- **Default Configuration**: Comes with next-themes, solving the safe-area problem (low version Android is also in Edge-to-Edge mode).

 ## 🛠️ Tech Stack